bxparks/AceTime/README.md

 **Tier 3: May work, but not supported**

-* SAMD21 based boards.
-SAMD21 based boards are now split into 2 groups:
+* Other SAMD21 based boards.
+    * SAMD21 based boards are now split into 2 groups:
         * Those using the new ArduinoCore-API, usually Arduino-branded boards.
 These are explicitly blacklisted.
 See below.
         * Other 3rd party SAMD21 boards using the previous Arduino API.
-      These *may* work but I have not explicitly tested any of them except for the Seeed Studio XIAO M0.
+    * The ones using the previous Arduino API *may* work but I have not explicitly tested any of them except for the Seeed Studio XIAO M0.

 **Tier Blacklisted**